-To release shame, the most powerful choice we can make is to forgive ourselves.
+When you can let go of past judgment, when you can truly offer yourself and accept compassion, you reach a new state of awareness.
+To release shame, the most powerful choice we can make is to forgive ourselves and shift out of self-judgment.
 To release resentment, the most powerful choice we can make is to forgive others for how their choices affected us.

 Finding the compassion to forgive yourself can often be more challenging than forgiving another.